 Facebook also made some changes behind the scenes.

-Although Facebook likes to preserve the mystery surrounding their algorithms, we do know that Facebook’s algorithms are designed to encourage interaction.
+Facebook likes to preserve the mystery surrounding their algorithms, so we don’t know much about them, but we do know they’re designed to encourage interaction.

-- Facebook prefers video because it drives engagement.
+- Facebook prefers videos because they drive engagement.

-- Using video on Facebook aligns your goals with Facebook’s goals.
+- Using videos on Facebook aligns your goals with Facebook’s goals.

 Experiment: Video versus static image

 We created one static ad and one video.
-Each ad is visually similar, has a similar CTA, and a clear message.
-Both are bright and playful.
-Both were served to the same audience.
-And each cost the same to run.
+Each ad is visually similar and has a similar CTA with a clear message.
+Both are bright and playful, cost the same to run, and were served to the same audience.

 For both campaigns, we chose leads as our objective.